Eagle-Warrior-Org/Welcome_To_The_Eagle_Warriors_Dev_Team/README.md

 Please reach out to our team if you would like to join in the efforts to help veterans. <br>
 Eagle Warriors Organization is a public registered charity aimed to help veterans.
 There is a private repository and a volunteers connection site to keep track of your time while working with our team to develop a strong AI application aimed to assist veterans in need.<br> The Chat is open in the "Discussions" Icon above.<br>

+Also for more information on this project, view the [Table of Contents] (docs_md/TOC.md) on the Welcome To The Eagle Warriors Dev Team

 Thank you, <br>
 Lead Admin, <br>
 Woody<br>